 network of other neurons.
-The brain is a network in which a single neuron is like a quantum in the field.
-The neuron necessarily behaves Principles of Optics, 4th Edition, 1970.
+The brain is a network in which a single neuron is like a wave in the field.
+The neuron behaves as an entity Principles of Optics, 4th Edition, 1970.
 An explanation for this evanescent wave by a lateral phase shift of interfering waves was written by Goos and Hanchen in Germany in 1947.